AshwinWilson/Walmart_Sales_Data_Analysis/README.md

 Check for anomalies, null values, and data types.

 5. 🧹 Data Cleaning
-Remove Duplicates: Eliminated duplicate entries to prevent skewed analysis results.
+•	Remove Duplicates: Eliminated duplicate entries to prevent skewed analysis results.

-Handle Missing Values:

-Dropped rows or columns with insignificant missing values.

-Imputed or filled in values where necessary to preserve data integrity.
+•	Handle Missing Values: Dropped rows or columns with insignificant missing values.
+Filled in values where necessary to preserve data integrity.

-Fix Data Types:

-Converted columns to appropriate data types (e.g., date as datetime, unit_price as float).
+•	Fix Data Types: Converted columns to appropriate data types (e.g., date as datetime, unit_price as float).

-Currency Formatting:

-Removed currency symbols (e.g., $) from unit_price using .replace() and converted values to numerical format.
+•	Currency Formatting: Removed currency symbols (e.g., $) from unit_price using .replace() and converted values to numerical format.

-Validation:

-Verified the final dataset for consistency, formatting errors, and data type mismatches.
+•	Validation: Verified the final dataset for consistency, formatting errors, and data type mismatches.

 6. 🏗️ Feature Engineering
 Create a total_amount column for revenue analysis: